 Will the Playground Pier live up to its potential?

-Plus there is an intriguing component to the property.
+There is an intriguing component to the property.
 The building connects to the Playground Pier via an enclosed walkway over the Boardwalk.

 Earlier this year, developer Bart Blatstein, who owns the Showboat and has grand water park plans, sold the shopping and entertainment complex to a subsidiary of Caesars Entertainment.

-High-end retailers such as Tiffany’s, Apple, Gucci, and Louis Vuitton all previously operated out of this space.
+High-end retailers such as Tiffany’s, Apple, Gucci and Louis Vuitton all previously operated out of this space.
 Today, the vacancies far outnumber the occupied spaces.